 Finalize the changes

-As the last section dubbed Adjust Video Image Settings doesn’t require any changes, you are almost done.
-Your PC is now running on the best Nvidia Control Panel settings for gaming and overall performance.
+Your PC should now be running on the best Nvidia Control Panel settings for gaming and overall performance.

-If you want to quickly adjust your settings to increase frames per second and offer smooth gameplay, but don’t necessarily need to know what each setting does, follow the guide below.
+If you want to quickly adjust your settings to increase frames per second and offer smooth gameplay, but don’t necessarily need to know what each setting does, here are the settings you should change.

 - Image sharpening: Turn this On.
 Set the sharpening level to 0.50 and the film grain to 0.17.